Finite temperature detection of quantum critical points via internal quantum teleportation: Discussion

-Furthermore, to execute the teleportation protocol, and thus the present proposal, we need to be able to implement Bell state measurements and local unitary operations on the qubits that belong to a spin chain.
+To execute the internal teleportation protocol, and thus the present proposal, we need to be able to implement single qubit measurements, Bell state measurements, and local unitary operations on the qubits that belong to a spin chain.
+The single qubit measurement we need is a projective measurement onto the eigenstates of the $\sigma^z$ observable (our computational basis).
 A Bell state measurement is a joint measurement involving two qubits that aims to project the two qubits onto one of the four Bell states.
 This measurement can be divided into the following sequence of three steps \cite{nie00}.
-First, we implement a controlled-not (CNOT) gate on the pair of spins we will be measuring, now called control and target qubits.
+First, we implement a controlled-NOT (CNOT) gate on the pair of spins we will be measuring, now called control and target qubits.
 The CNOT is a two-qubit (non-local) gate whose ``truth table'' in the standard basis is such that it flips the spin of the target qubit if, and only if, the control qubit is given by $|1\rangle$.
 The standard basis can be, for instance, the eigenstates of the spin operator $\sigma^z$.
 Second, we implement a Hadamard gate on the control qubit of the CNOT gate.
 This is a single (local) qubit gate whose truth table is $(|0\rangle +(-) |1\rangle)/\sqrt{2}\rightarrow |0\rangle(|1\rangle)$.
 Third, we measure the two qubits in the standard (computational) basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$.
 Each one of the four previous outcomes in the standard basis implies that we projected the two qubits onto one of the four Bell states \cite{nie00}.
-The Bell measurement is Alice's job while Bob's job is to measure his qubit after implementing the appropriate local operation (local gate) as given by Eqs.~(\ref{s1})-(\ref{s4}).
+The single qubit and Bell measurements are Alice's job while Bob's job is to measure his qubit after implementing the appropriate local operation (local gate) as given by Eqs.~(\ref{s1})-(\ref{s4}).
 All these gates, the ones needed by Alice and Bob, are already being implemented in spin chain-like systems using state of the art techniques \cite{ron15,bra19,xie19,noi22,xue22,mad22,xie22}.
 We believe that in the near future they can be implemented in the sequence described above to execute the teleportation protocol and consequently the present proposal.
+We should remark that the experiments reported in Refs. \cite{ron15,bra19,xie19,noi22,xue22,mad22,xie22} were done using small systems.
+However, some of them implemented efficiently the one- and two-qubit gates at room temperature.